 8. Hospitality is For Everyone

-Family room a disaster?
+Is the family room a disaster?
 Stains on the living room carpet?
 Microwave threatening to boycott because of the splatters?

 It’s totally fine.
 Yep.
 I said it.
 (If my husband is reading this, remind me that I said this, OK?)